 ERP implementations often face unexpected costs that exceed the initial budget.
 These usually come from unforeseen technical issues, scope changes, or the need for extra resources.
 Budgeting for contingencies is crucial, ensuring your business is fully prepared for any financial surprises.

 Without a contingency fund, companies can struggle with unplanned expenses, causing delays or compromises in system quality.
-By proactively forecasting potential hidden costs, businesses can secure the necessary resources to handle challenges without impacting the project’s success or timeline.
+By forecasting potential hidden costs, businesses can secure the resources needed.
+A mobile ERP component can also help streamline processes and mitigate unexpected challenges during implementation.

 i.
 Conduct Thorough Testing Before ERP Launch